mannieg/CV/readme.md

 ### IT Engineer at Lend Lease, Birmingham, United Kingdom
 **Jan 2012&mdash;Jul 2016**

-  - Providing technical support to users.
+  - Providing technical/debugging support to clients.
   - Creating applications in C#, close integration with existing systems such as Active Directory and Office 365.
   - Writing scripts in PowerShell, maintaining a number of Windows servers and networks.

-### IT Technical Support at Capita, Derby/Nottingham, United
+### IT Technical Support at Capita, Derby/Nottingham, United Kingdom
 **Aug 2009&mdash;Jan 2012**

-### IT Technical Support at Carillion, Wolverhampton, United
+### IT Technical Support at Carillion, Wolverhampton, United Kingdom
 **Jan 2009&mdash;Aug 2009**
-(Redundancy)

-### Server Administrator at We Solve IT, Dudley, United
+### Server Administrator at We Solve IT, Dudley, United Kingdom
 **Oct 2007&mdash;Jan 2009**